ucb-bar/chipyard/docs/Quick-Start.rst

 -------------------------------------------

 Chipyard is developed and tested on Linux-based systems.

-It is possible to use this on macOS or other BSD-based systems, although GNU tools will need to be installed; it is also recommended to install the RISC-V toolchain from ``brew``.
+..
+Warning:: It is possible to use this on macOS or other BSD-based systems, although GNU tools will need to be installed; it is also recommended to install the RISC-V toolchain from ``brew``.

-Working under Windows is not recommended.
+..
+Warning:: Working under Windows is not recommended.

 Setting up the Chipyard Repo
 -------------------------------------------